rprisram/free-genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 - do not provide particles in the sentence structure
 - do not provide tenses or conjugations in the sentence structure
 - remember to consider beginner level sentence structures
-- reference the sentence-structure-examples.xml for good structure examples.
+- reference the <file>sentence-structure-examples.xml</file> for good structure examples.